Tools for Travel

 - TSA PreCheck

-With a 5-year, $78 membership, you can speed through security and don’t need to remove your shoes, laptops, liquids, belts and light jackets.
+With a 5-year, $78 membership, you can speed through security and don’t need to remove your shoes, laptops, liquids, belts and light jackets. - TSA Passenger Support

-TSA Resource for Transgender Passengers - GLOBAL ENTRY
+- TSA Resource for Transgender Passengers

 A U.S. Customs and Border Protection (CBP) program for expedited clearance of pre-approved, low-risk travelers upon arrival in the United States - MobilePassport